The European market potential for garden furniture

 Material

-Garden furniture can be made of various raw materials, including wood (such as teak or oak), other natural materials such as rattan, bamboo and cane, metal, fabrics, or synthetic materials.
+Garden furniture can be made of various raw materials, including wood (such as teak or oak), other natural materials such as rattan and bamboo, metal, fabrics, or synthetic materials.
 The items can be upholstered with fabric or come with cushions.

 Durability

 Garden furniture is an outdoor product.
-It needs to be able to withstand changing weather conditions, from sun to rain and snow.
-Otherwise, it needs to be shielded with, for instance, a protective cover.
+It needs to be able to withstand changing weather conditions, ranging from sun to rain and snow.
+Otherwise, it needs to be shielded, for instance with a protective cover.

 Design

-The aesthetic value of garden furniture is high, especially in the upper segments of this product group.
+The aesthetic value of garden furniture is high, especially in the upper segments of the market.
 Innovation in terms of new materials and design is increasingly important.
 However, the furniture still needs to be comfortable and durable.

 2. What makes Europe an interesting market for garden furniture?

-(!)
-Because no specific trade data are available for garden furniture, these statistics cover bamboo and rattan furniture as an example.
+Because no specific product codes are available for garden furniture, these statistics cover furniture of bamboo, rattan and cane, osier or similar materials as an example.

 Tip: